andrewxhill/andrewxhill.github.io/_posts/2015-03-27-in-defense-of-burger-cartography.markdown

 <iframe src="http://cartodb.com/v/worldcup/match/?TC=x&vis=30acae6a-0a51-11e4-8918-0e73339ffa50&h=t&t=Germany,B40903%7CArgentina,5CA2D1&m=7%2F13%2F2014%2016:00:00%20GMT,7%2F12%2F2014%2018:35:00GMT&g=147%7C#/2/-11.9/-8.1/0" width='100%' height='520' frameborder='0'  allowfullscreen webkitallowfullscreen mozallowfullscreen oallowfullscreen msallowfullscreen></iframe>

-That is 32 million.
-Paired with the number, it is brilliant.
-Twitter is making no comment about relative activity from one location to another, or that the trends of tweets in the Ozarks would indicate a strong German preference.
+That is **32 million**.
+Paired with a raw number, it is brilliant.
+Twitter is making no comment about relative activity from one location to another, or that the trends of tweets in the Ozarks indicate a strong German preference and possibly early settling.
+Nope.
 Nothing.
 They are communicating the impact and relevance of Twitter in an online and global conversation.
 I can see very literally what they mean when they say, **32 million**.
 It's a lot of damn tweets with a huge global impact.

 _Deceptive?
 Slightly.
 Effective?
 Definitely._

 ## Burger cartography

 Okay, I can tell from the tilt of your head that you think this is all a bit too handwavy for your quantified mapping practices.
 Well it is.
-I don't have time for writing academic papers anymore, but others are working on it all the time and I think that over the next few years, to paraphrase Donald Rumsfeld, you're going to find things that you thought you knew were not true and that there are things you didn't know that you didn't know.
+I don't have time for writing academic papers anymore, but others are working on it all the time and I think that over the next few years, to paraphrase Donald Rumsfeld, you're going to find things that you thought you knew were not true and that there are other things you didn't know that you didn't know.

-We are always a moment before the future of cartography.
-At this moment, map makers are no longer motivated by purely by sharing a scientific understanding.
+We are always in a moment just before the future of cartography.
+At this moment, map makers are no longer motivated purely by sharing a scientific understanding.
 The last couple centuries have shown us that map motivations often fall into marketing, sales, storytelling, design, and firefighting to name a few.
-The local optima discovered for the cartography of the past two centuries is being quickly expanded to fit the needs of a new generation of map makers.
+The local optima discovered by the cartography of the past two centuries is being quickly expanded to fit the needs of a new generation of map makers or descended entirely to see if there are nearby slopes to ascend.

 So what is _burger cartography_?
 It is what I'm going to start calling this exploratory playfulness with maps.
 I tweeted a couple weeks ago about a map I found,